rauldotgit/E-Commerce-Store/README.md

 Learner about page meta tags and how to dynamically overwrite meta data with unhead on SPA's.

+Learned about open graph protocol to represent page data on other web pages.

 Small bits of DOM related JS, such as disabling the scroll functionality on cart modal show or purchase success modal.

 Cypress component and E2E testing with different viewport sizes.